 You cut costs on transit, overheads, and other collateral expenses and can be more productively engaged from the comfort of your own home.
 Though there are some drawbacks, a big one being – a persistent feeling of loneliness and alienation among your remote staff.

-Our expectations of what future work trends would be took a hit with the pandemic, and our concept of "futuristic work trends" shifted from high-tech offices and cool robot-waiters in the office cafeteria to logging in for work from your bed.
+Our expectations of what future work trends would take a hit with the pandemic, and our concept of "futuristic work trends" shifted from high-tech offices and cool robot-waiters in the office cafeteria to logging in for work from your bed.

 Remote work as an option was offered only at a few companies in the past few years.
 Some offered remote positions a few days a month; others only on request.
 However, there were hardly any companies that extended it as a full-time gig.

-The opportunity to work from anywhere without having to commute, a flexible schedule, and more family time is welcomed by all professionals.
-However, the pandemic, subsequent lockdowns, and enforced remote working has deprived many of any social interactions.
+The opportunity to work from anywhere without having to commute, a flexible schedule, and more family time are welcomed by all professionals.
+However, the pandemic, subsequent lockdowns, and enforced remote working have deprived many of any social interactions.